garrandall/popular-music-data/tracks/one-more-night-phil-collins.md

-Give me just one more night, give me just one more night Ooh, one more night, 'cause I can't wait forever
+Give me just one more night, give me just one more night Oh, one more night, 'cause I can't wait forever
-Give me just one more night, give me just one more night Ooh one more night, 'cause I can't wait forever
+Give me just one more night, give me just one more night Oh one more night, 'cause I can't wait forever